The Death and Life of Otto Bloom: Reception

-The film holds a 50% approval rating on Rotten Tomatoes.
+The film holds a 50% approval rating on Rotten Tomatoes based on ten reviews by critics.

 In her review for the Daily telegraph, Vicky Roach described the film as a "budget time-travelling romance" that "boggles with sheer ingenuity."
 The Guardian awarded the film 3/5 stars, calling it "refreshingly unpredictable, a particularly pleasing virtue in these dark days of superhero this and sequel that."
 Craig Mathieson of the Sydney Morning Herald praised the film, stating: "Cris Jones' debut feature is that rare thing: a mock documentary that reaches a genuine emotional depth."
 In particular, he welcomed Ward's return to screen, writing, "it's a remarkable performance: unassuming but wrenchingly powerful".
 Sarah Ward of Screen Daily was less impressed, writing "it is never as substantial, involving, or convincing as it aims to be".

 Accolades

-Cris Jones was also posthumously honoured with the Australian Writers’ Guild's $10,000 John Hinde Award for Excellence in Science-Fiction Writing.
-His mother, Karen, accepted on his behalf.
+Jones was posthumously honoured with the Australian Writers' Guild's $10,000 John Hinde Award for Excellence in Science-Fiction Writing in 2017.